04.06.2022 - 25.08.2022

 Chaque weekend, partez à la découverte des expositions temporaires de la Massenoire et de la Möllerei à Esch Belval.
 En famille ou entre amis, vous pouvez découvrir ces lieux emblématiques ainsi que les œuvres et les installations qu’ils hébergent.
 Toutes les visites seront accompagnées par un de nos médiateurs qui vous guidera à travers les lieux d’expositions et pourra échanger avec vous.
 Guide gratuit sous présentation d'un ticket d'entrée

-Read more Read less- Visual Arts
+Read more Read less- Arts visuels

 04.06.2022 - 14.08.2022

-Visite guidée pour Jeunes Publics
+Visite guidée pour scolaires (sur réservation)

 Comment l'art peut-il nous donner une nouvelle compréhension de notre environnement ?
 Amenez vos Jeunes Publics à découvrir les créations d'artistes véritables sources d'inspiration pour les générations futures.
 Cette exposition est organisée en collaboration avec la HeK (Haus der elektronischen Künste Basel) et élaborée par Sabine Himmelsbach (Directrice) et Boris Magrini (Curateur).
 20 personnes maximum par groupe Sous présentation d'un ticket d'entrée

-Read more Read less- Visual Arts
+Read more Read less- Arts visuels

 04.06.2022 - 14.08.2022